Helicopter Cube: Solutions

-If the puzzle is only scrambled using 180° twists, then it is obviously solvable using only 180° twists.
+If the puzzle is only scrambled using 180° twists, then it is solvable using only 180° twists.
 However, if some jumbling moves were made, even if the puzzle was subsequently returned to cube shape, it may not be possible to solve it using only 180° twists.
 The reason for this is that using only 180° twists, each face center piece can only be permuted within a 6-member cycle, often referred to as its orbit.
 Face center pieces in different orbits cannot be interchanged using only 180° twists.
 However, jumbling moves are able to permute face center pieces between different orbits, thus leaving the puzzle in a state that cannot be solved by 180° twists alone.

 Number of combinations

 Assume that Helicopter Cube is scrambled without jumbling moves (i.e. mixed with only 180 degree twists).
 Any permutation of the corners is possible, including odd permutations.
 Seven of the corners can be independently rotated, and the orientation of the eighth depends on the other seven, giving 8!×37 combinations.

 There are 24 face centers, which can be arranged in 24! different ways.
 But the face centers actually occur in 4 distinct orbits, each containing all colours.
 So the number of permutations is reduced to 6!4 arrangements.
 The permutation of the face centers is even, the number of permutations is divided by 2.

 Assuming the cube does not have a fixed orientation in space, and that the permutations resulting from rotating the cube without twisting it are considered identical, the number of permutations is reduced by a factor of 24.
 This is because all 24 possible positions and orientations of the first corner are equivalent because of the lack of fixed centres.
 This factor does not appear when calculating the permutations of N×N×N cubes where N is odd, since those puzzles have fixed centres which identify the cube's spatial orientation.